mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 ### Endpoints

-Below is reported the list of endpoints that have already been created for you by the application instantiation.
+Below is reported the list of endpoints created with the Control Plane application instantiation.
 Please ensure that they are exposed with the proper security options.

 | Endpoint        | Service                  | Authentication Required | User Group Permission |